Long Island Music History Minor

-Research and analyze music of the past with SJC Long Island’s music history minor.
+Research and analyze music of the past with St. Joseph's University's music history minor.

 Students in a variety of majors can benefit from a minor in music history, gaining such important life skills as problem-solving, communication, data analysis and the ability to work independently and as part of a team.

 For example, a journalism and new media studies major who minors in music history could pursue a career in music criticism.